 My ricotta toast uses local sourdough bread, Montana raw honey and fresh picked huckleberries.
 I mashed the hucks (or use any berry you have) into a simple jam.
 Then drizzle olive oil on day old bread and toast in a hot pan.
 Believe it or not, 3 day old bread makes the BEST toast.

-Then I smeared a generous helping of fresh ricotta ( use yogurt or mascarpone if desired) over ripe fruit sliced thinly.
-I drizzled honey, thyme from the garden, the berry jam and flaked sea salt over the fruit slices.
+Smear a generous helping of fresh ricotta (use yogurt or mascarpone if desired) over ripe thinly sliced fruit.
+Drizzle honey, thyme from the garden, the berry jam and flaked sea salt over the fruit slices.